 Not too many believe that the Ecopass - a relatively recent entry in the Milanese city-style - is an ecological move.
 Certainly, from January 2, 2008 driving

-a pre-Euro 4 car inside the central area enclosed by the ’Viali’ or ‘Bastioni’
+central area enclosed by the ’Viali’ or ‘Bastioni’

-is a costly
+has become a costly

 The single-day ticket

 , with no exceptions for foreing vehicles.
 It can be paid online, also through PayPal, at the

 , though online payment is currently available in Italian only.

 No ticket, instead, before 7:30am or after 7:30pm (after 6pm on Thursdays), and no ticket on Saturdays and Sundays.

 Since January 16, 2012, the rules have been updated, with residents enjoying less exceptions.
 The involved area inside the Bastioni has been called Area C